Nitinx12/Data_Modeling/README.md

 | Joins for a typical report | Many, often nested | One hop from fact to each dimension |
 | Fits the actual query pattern | No — this isn't a transactional system | Yes — "revenue by vehicle type, by day, by payment method" is exactly what a star schema is built for |

-### 2.2 The four-step Kimball process, as applied here
+### 2.2 The Four-Step Kimball Process, as Applied Here

 | Step | Decision |
 |---|---|